Joseph-oderoh/first_project/README.md

 ### By Joseph Kenedy Oderoh

 ## Description
-THis is is an advertisment about a food join kmown fof its tastiest meals.
+THis is is an advertisment about a food join known for its tastiest meals.

 ## Setup/instullation instractions

-You will first need to get into a browser
+You will first need to get into a browser.
-Find a downloading link
+Find a downloading link.
+Click on it
 Finaly enjoy the experince

 ## LICENCE